EpistasisLab/pmlb-manuscript/manuscript.md

 ### Efficiency

-We have significantly reduced the size of the PMLB source repository by using [Git Large File Storage (LFS)](https://git-lfs.github.com/) to efficiently track changes in large database source files.
+We have significantly reduced the size of the PMLB source repository by using [Git Large File Storage (LFS)](https://git-lfs.github.com/) to efficiently track changes in large database source files [@doi:10.1371/journal.pcbi.1004947].
 Users who would like to interact with the entire repository (including the complete database sources) locally can do so by either [installing Git LFS](https://git-lfs.github.com/) and cloning the PMLB repository, or by downloading a ZIP archive of [the repository](https://github.com/EpistasisLab/penn-ml-benchmarks) from GitHub in a web browser.